hussainabrar24/Capstone-Project-FollowBot/README.md

 The main idea will be like a human following robot but the one that we will be building will carry luggage etc for the user.

-# How it will look like
+# How it will look
-Our project will look like

-➼ A Robot with two front omni wheels and two rear normal tetrix wheels
+➼ Two front omni wheels and two rear normal tetrix wheels

-➼ Rear wheeled drive
+➼ Rear-wheel drive

-➼ U-Channel stand for holding the brain (The electronics)
+➼ U-Channel stand for holding the electronics

 ➼ A custom designed case for the electronics